User Guide Cancel

 Multi-passes give you the ability to quickly make fine adjustments to a C4D scene by compositing different kinds of passes together in After Effects, such as adjusting just the shadows or reflections in the scene.
 For the results to match Cinema 4D's default Linear Workflow project setting, you must work in a project in which colors are blended in linear light (either in a color-managed linear working space or with Blend Colors Using 1.0 Gamma set in the Project Settings dialog box).

-Click to select which pass to render on this layer.
-This option is only available if Cinema 4D Multi-Pass option is enabled.
+• Set Multi-Pass: Select to choose which pass to render on this layer.
+This option is only available if the Cinema 4D Multi-Pass option is enabled.

-When enabled, adds the passes explicitly added in the .c4d file.
-This can include passes other than Image Layers.
+• Defined Multi-Passes: When enabled, adds the passes explicitly added in the .c4d file.
+This can include passes other than image layers.

-Use this option to create multiple pass layers with proper blending modes depending on the setting of Defined Multi-Passes.
-When the Defined Multi-Passes option is enabled, Add Image Layers restricts you to just adding the passes defined in the Cinema 4D render settings rather than adding all supported types.
+• Add Image Layers: Use this option to create multiple pass layers with proper blending modes, depending on the setting of Defined Multi-Passes.
+When the Defined Multi-Passes option is enabled, Add Image Layers restricts you to adding only the passes defined in the Cinema 4D render settings rather than all supported types.

 Note:

-When adding image layers, the layer that was originally selected are placed at the bottom of the Timeline stack, and renamed with RGBA Image appended to the layer name to reflect its multi-pass type.
+When adding image layers, the layer that was selected initially is placed at the bottom of the Timeline stack and renamed with RGBA Image appended to the layer name to reflect its multi-pass type.

 Commands